 First identified in January 2021

 The P.1 variant was discovered at the same time as the similar P.2 variant.
-The P.1 variant has more mutations and has attracted more interest, though both variants have the E484K mutation (the same as the South African variant).
-This variant has been implicated in the surge of infections that has struck Manaus, in the Brazilian Amazon, leaving the health-care system on the brink of collapse.
-The level of genomic sequencing and epidemiological surveys are not as strong in Brazil, where the health authorities are battling a sustained and very deadly surge in COVID-19, and therefore not as much is known about this strain.
+The P.1 variant has more mutations and has attracted more interest, though both variants have the E484K mutation.
+This variant has been implicated in the surge of infections that struck Manaus, in the Brazilian Amazon, leaving the health-care system on the brink of collapse in early 2021.
+The level of genomic sequencing and epidemiological surveys are not as strong in Brazil, where the health authorities continue to battle a sustained and deadly surge in COVID-19, but studies have shown the P1 variant to be as much as 2.5x more contagious than the original coronavirus and more resistant to antibodies.

 COVID variants and vaccines